January 31 – February 2, 2023 North American ice storm: Impact

 In Texas, at least 350,000 people were left without power as a result of the storm due to tree limbs and power lines being brought down to ice.
 Of those 350,000 people, 160,000 were in Austin.
 This can be contrasted with Winter Storm Uri, wherein 4.5 million people were left without power due to, among other things, demand exceeding supply.
 On February 4, Governor Greg Abbott of Texas issued a disaster declaration for a seven county area.

-At least 1,600 flights have been canceled, 888 of them in Dallas Fort Worth International Airport, cancelled flights included flights from Delta, United, Southwest, and American airlines.
+At least 1,600 flights have been canceled, 888 of them in Dallas Fort Worth International Airport, with flights from Delta, United, Southwest, and American airlines being cancelled.
 At least 530,000 power outages were also reported.
+As of March 20, 2023, more than 166,000 tons of debris produced by the storm had been collected by the City of Austin.